sarahbaker/www.bakertunes.com/pages/about/index.md

   -
     name: "2023"
     data:
       -
+        title: "*Splash all the Colours*"
+        excerpt: "A feel-good song for younger singers, inspired by the Hindu Festival of Colours.
+Composed for SFE vocal department to share in Birmingham schools.
+[YouTube](https://www.youtube.com/watch?v=iiMLlbLw4Uc)"
+      -
+        title: "*What's Going To Happen When King Charles Is Crowned?*"
+        excerpt: "A Coronation song for younger singers to celebrate the Coronation of King Charles III.
+Composed for SFE vocal department to share in Birmingham schools.
+[YouTube](https://www.youtube.com/watch?v=1ipcP75rWqQ)"
+      -
         title: "*Coronation!*"
         excerpt: "A Coronation song to celebrate the Coronation of King Charles III.
 Composed for SFE vocal department to share in Birmingham schools.
 [YouTube](https://www.youtube.com/watch?v=-_R73WfiSi8)"